 - Improved sleep quality.

-- A lower risk of heart attack and stroke.
+- Lower risk of heart attack and stroke.

 - A reduction in daytime sleepiness.

-- Possible improved sugar control in people with diabetes.
+- Possible improved sugar management in people with diabetes.

 Are there any CPAP machine side effects?